Institute of Public Health Bengaluru

 The Institute of Public Health, Bengaluru (IPH Bengaluru) is a non-profit academic research institution based in Bengaluru, Karnataka, India.
-It focuses on strengthening health systems through research, education, and policy engagement, aiming to create an equitable, integrated, decentralized, and participatory health system within a just and empowered society.
+It focuses on strengthening health systems through research, education, and policy engagement in India.
 They are recognised as a scientific research organisation by the department of science and technology of the Indian government.
 Their areas of work and action include commercial determinants of health, tribal health, health policy and systems research.

 History

 IPH Bengaluru was founded by Narayanan Devadasan and colleagues on 30 August 2005 and registered as a non-profit society.
-As the founder-Director, Devadasan was instrumental in steering the IPH Bengaluru through its formative years.
 Since 2018, IPH Bengaluru has institutionalised a rotating system of leadership with four-year tenure for the Directors.

 Research and action

-IPH Bengaluru conducts research to strengthen the Indian health system by generating evidence on effective interventions.
-Its research areas include chronic health conditions and public policies, health services, health equity, and health financing with a focus on primary health care and universal health coverage.
-The institute uses various health policy and systems research such as health in all policies, participatory action research, and theory-driven inquiries and realist evaluation.